rparnas/ry-docs/streaming.md

 * To speak on the stream add your microphone to the OBS Studio audio mixer.
 Under the *Audio Properties*, under the *Monitor* column, choose *Monitor Only* for this device.
 * **TODO: How to listen to the audio of the video being streamed (without also hearing your own microphone).**
 * To view the streamed video in full-screen, right-click on the video preview in OBS Studio and choose *Full Screen Projector (Preview)*.

+## Method 2: ? -> Web Server -> Web Browser
+* Need to look into what [video streaming protocol](https://www.wowza.com/blog/streaming-protocols).
+* Would probably be nice to continue using OBS Studio for its versitility.
+It only seems to support RTMP.
+* Many seem to be using nginx as the web server, and almost always on Unix.
+* The OBS feed as sent to Discord is < 3 Mpbs, so 3-4 Mpbs per person might be a reasonable estimate of upload bandwidth required.
+* The standard Charter Spectrum plan is 100 Mpbs download / 10 Mpbs upload, but a 200/20 plan looks to be available to most consumers.
+* Instead of a "live-streaming" solution could use a similar tech pipeline to deliver known-ahead-of-time video content allowing the web browser to pre-cache.
+A syncing solution would need to be added on top.